Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Storn, R., 1999.
 System design by constraint adaptation and differential evolution.
 IEEE Transactions on Evolutionary Computation, 3(1), pp.22-34.

+## Estimation of Distribution Algorithms (EDAs)

+* Larrañaga, P. and Lozano, J.A. eds., 2001.
+Estimation of distribution algorithms: A new tool for evolutionary computation.
+Springer Science & Business Media.

 ## Natural Evolution Strategies (ES)

 * Salimans, T., Ho, J., Chen, X., Sidor, S. and Sutskever, I., 2017.
 Evolution strategies as a scalable alternative to reinforcement learning. arXiv preprint arXiv:1703.03864.